Fire Safety and Prevention

 Fire prevention basics

-Employees are expected to keep their workplace free of combustible waste and other materials that prevent access to exits and emergency equipment, or result in an unsafe work place.
+Personnel are expected to keep their workplace free of combustible waste and other materials that prevent access to exits and emergency equipment, or result in an unsafe work place.
+Please follow the fire safety guidance below.

 Most fire injuries and fatalities occur in residential settings.
 Fires can start and grow very rapidly, making us most vulnerable in areas where we cook and sleep.